10 Rumi Quotes That Psychology Agrees With

 1. The wound is the place where the Light enters you.

-That quote, I feel, relates to the idea of post-traumatic growth — lasting positive psychological change as a result of adversity, trauma, or highly challenging life circumstances.
+That quote, I feel, relates to the idea of post-traumatic growth — lasting positive changes after an adversity, trauma, or testing life circumstance.

-Some people may respond to adversity by investing in friends (extraversion and agreeableness), others may devote themselves to their work (conscientiousness), still others may focus on expanding their experiences (openness).
+People grow in different ways after harsh times.
+Some may respond to adversity by investing in friends (extraversion and agreeableness), others may devote themselves to their work (conscientiousness), still others may focus on expanding their experiences (openness).

 2. Forget safety.
 Live where you fear to live.
 Destroy your reputation.
 Be notorious.

 The words in that sound extreme.
-But I feel that might allude to the idea of growth mindset.
+But I feel they allude to Carol Dweck’s idea of growth mindset.

 A growth mindset is the belief that we can develop our intelligence and abilities through effort and learning, as opposed to a fixed mindset, which views them as static traits.